MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 1. [] Once you have tested the new search parameter and re-indexed the FHIR service database, try running the **Search by Custom Search Parameter** call in the **FHIR Search collection**.
 You should receive a Bundle with results filtered by the custom search parameter.

-What does success look like for Lab-10?
+What does success look like for Lab 10?

 -   Develop a basic understanding of how to perform FHIR search operations in FHIR service.
 -   Perform several queries using paired/multiple parameters for Common and Composite Search.